Board of Trustees

-Abby Sider* and her husband David Shayne are the parents of Nora (5th) and Molly, who graduated from the Oaks last year.
+Abby Sider* and her husband David Shayne are the parents of Nora (6th) and Molly, who graduated from the Oaks in 2018.
 Abby received a B.A. from McGill University in Montreal and an M.A. in Latin American and Museum Studies from NYU.
-She worked as an editor at the Brooklyn Museum and the American Museum of Natural History in New York,and as a freelance editor for the Getty, the UCLA Cotsen Institute of Archaeology, and Los Angeles magazine in L.A.
-Over the past year, Abby taught citizenship classes to adult immigrants, and she is currently enrolled at Cal State L.A. in a TESOL program.
+She worked in publications at the Brooklyn Museum, NY; in Communications at the American Museum of Natural History, NY; and as a freelance editor for the Getty, the UCLA Cotsen Institute of Archaeology, and Los Angeles magazine in L.A.
+Abby later taught citizenship classes to adult immigrants, and is currently enrolled at Cal State L.A. in a TESOL M.A. program.
 At the Oaks, Abby has been PA President and has co-chaired EISJ, Gala, Hospitality, and Library.

-Colleen McCaw Standish* and James Standish are the parents of four Oaks children, Audrey (’10), Wren (’13), Linden (’15), and current student, North (5th).
+Colleen McCaw Standish* and James Standish are the parents of four Oaks children, Audrey (’10), Wren (’13), Linden (’15), and current student, North (6th).
 Colleen is originally from Butte, Montana and has a degree in English, (Creative Writing) from USC.
 Before kids and parenting she worked at KPFK Radio as an Assistant to the Program Director.
 She also worked as an Assistant to poet, Carol Muske-Dukes, and worked as well for PEN Center West.
 She served as Vice-Chair and Secretary on the Board at The Neighborhood Nursery School (at various times) while her kids each attended pre-school there.
 She and her husband Jim opened (owned and operated) Lark Bakery in 2006, which they sold in 2011.
-She has been a member of The Oaks community for 14 years and has, among other things, volunteered at the school (at various times) as Room Parent, Hospitality Co-Chair, Library volunteer, Art volunteer, Annual Fund committee member, and for the the last four years has served as a Library Co-Chair.
-She is currently serving on The Oaks Self Study steering committee for CAIS Accreditation.
+She has been a member of The Oaks community for 17 years and has, among other things, volunteered at the school as Room Parent, Hospitality Co-Chair, Library volunteer, Art volunteer, Annual Fund committee member, and served for four years as a Library Co-Chair.
 She is an avid walker, orchid grower and reader of poetry.